Perfect complexes on algebraic stacks: stacks

 is generated by a set of cardinality $\leq \beta$ consisting of compact objects of $\DQCOH(W)$. \begin{lemma} Let $f \colon X \to Y$ be a quasi-affine morphism of algebraic stacks.
 Let $\beta$ be a cardinal.
-If $\DQCOH(Y)$ is compactly generated by $\beta$ objects, then so is $\DQCOH(X)$. \end{lemma} \begin{proof} Since $f$ is concentrated, $\RDERF\QCPSH{f}$ preserves small coproducts; hence $\LDERF\QCPBK{f}$ takes compact objects to compact objects.
-Since $\RDERF \QCPSH{f}$ is conservative (Corollary \ref{C:qaff_cons}), the result follows. \end{proof} \begin{remark} We do not know if the analogue of Lemma~\ref{lem:compactgen-stable-quasiaffine} holds for $\beta$-\crispness. \end{remark} The main result of this section is the following \begin{proposition} Let $X$ be a concentrated algebraic stack with affine diagonal.
+If $\DQCOH(Y)$ is compactly generated by $\beta$ objects, then so is $\DQCOH(X)$.
+In fact, if $\mathcal{B} \subseteq \DQCOH(Y)^c$ is a subset that generates $\DQCOH(Y)$, then the set $\{ \LDERF \QCPBK{f}B \suchthat B \in \mathcal{B}\}$ compactly generates $\DQCOH(X)$. \end{lemma} \begin{proof} Since $f$ is concentrated, $\RDERF\QCPSH{f}$ preserves small coproducts.
+Since $\RDERF \QCPSH{f}$ is conservative (Corollary \ref{C:qaff_cons}), the result follows from Example \ref{ex:compact_cons_gen}. \end{proof} \begin{remark} We do not know if the analogue of Lemma~\ref{lem:compactgen-stable-quasiaffine} holds for the $\beta$-Thomason condition or even $\beta$-\crispness{}. \end{remark} The main result of this section is the following \begin{proposition} Let $X$ be a quasi-compact algebraic stack with affine diagonal.
 Let $\beta$ be a cardinal.
-If $X$ has the $\beta$-resolution property, then it is $\beta$-\crisp. \end{proposition} \begin{proof} By Lemma \ref{lem:quaff_beta_res} the $\beta$-resolution property is preserved under quasi-affine morphisms.
+If $X$ has the compact $\beta$-resolution property, then it is $\beta$-\crisp.
+In particular, concentrated stacks with the $\beta$-resolution property are $\beta$-crisp.
+In fact, $\DQCOH(X)$ is compactly generated by any resolving set of compact vector bundles. \end{proposition} \begin{proof} By Lemma \ref{lem:quaff_beta_res} the compact $\beta$-resolution property is preserved under quasi-affine morphisms.
 By Zariski's Main Theorem \cite[Thm.~16.5]{MR1771927} \'etale morphisms that are quasi-compact, separated, and representable are quasi-affine.
-Thus it is enough to prove the following statement: if $j \colon V \hookrightarrow X$ is a quasi-compact open immersion with complement $|Z|$, then there exists a subset $\mathcal{B}_{|Z|} \subset \DQCOH[,|Z|](X)$, of cardinality $\leq \beta$, with compact image in $\DQCOH(X)$.
+Thus it is enough to prove the following statement: if $j \colon V \hookrightarrow X$ is a quasi-compact open immersion with complement $|Z|$, then there exists a generating subset $\mathcal{B}_{|Z|} \subset \DQCOH[,|Z|](X)$, of cardinality $\leq \beta$, with compact image in $\DQCOH(X)$.